 The accompanying unaudited consolidated financial statements were derived from the historical accounting records of the Company and reflect the historical financial position, results of operations and cash flows for the periods described herein.
 The Company uses the equity method of accounting to record its net interests when the Company holds 20% to 50% of the voting rights and/or has the ability to exercise significant influence but does not control the entity.
-Under the equity method, the Company's proportionate share of net income (loss) is included in the unaudited consolidated statements of operations.
+Under the equity method, the Company's proportionate share of the investee's net income (loss) is included in the unaudited consolidated statements of operations.
 See Note L for additional discussion of the Company's equity method investment.
 The accompanying unaudited consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP").
 All material intercompany transactions and account balances have been eliminated in the consolidation of accounts.
-The Company operates oil and natural gas properties as one business segment, which explores for, develops and produces oil and natural gas.
+The Company reports as one business segment, which explores for, develops and produces oil and natural gas.
 Unless otherwise indicated, the information in these notes relate to the Company's continuing operations.

 The accompanying consolidated financial statements have not been audited by the Company's independent registered public accounting firm, except that the consolidated balance sheet at December 31, 2013 is derived from audited consolidated financial statements.
-In the opinion of management, the accompanying unaudited consolidated financial statements reflect all necessary adjustments to present fairly the Company's financial position as of March 31, 2014 and the results of operations and cash flows for the three months ended March 31, 2014 and 2013.
+In the opinion of management, the accompanying unaudited consolidated financial statements reflect all necessary adjustments to present fairly the Company's financial position as of June 30, 2014, results of operations for the three and six months ended June 30, 2014 and 2013 and cash flows for the six months ended June 30, 2014 and 2013.